Haller's organ

 Haller's organ is a complex sensory organ possessed by hard and soft ticks (Ixodidae and Argasidae).
 Not found outside of Acari, it is proposed to function like the chemosensation of insect antennae, but is structurally different.
 Ticks, being obligate parasites, must find a host in order to survive.
 Bloodmeals are necessary for completion of the life cycle, including reproduction and ontogenetic development.
-First described in 1881, it was named for its discoverer, Haller.
+First described in 1881, it was named for its discoverer, German zoologist G. Haller.
 While Haller initially proposed it was involved in auditory sensation, this was rejected in favor of olfactory sensation by 1905.
-This theory was supported by Lee's behavioral studies as early as 1948.
+This theory was supported by Lees' behavioral studies as early as 1948.

-Haller's organ is critical in both questing for hosts and mate seeing, detecting them via olfaction and the sensing of humidity, temperature, carbon dioxide, and pheromones.
+Haller's organ is critical in both questing for hosts and mate seeking, detecting them via olfaction and the sensing of humidity, temperature, carbon dioxide, and pheromones.
 A 2019 study showed that the Haller's organ of Amblyomma americanum and D. variabilis uses infrared detection to sense and move towards heat within the temperature ranges of its hosts.

 Electron microscope image of the Haller's Organ of an Ixodes ricinus nymph.

 Haller's organ is a group of chemosensitive cells concentrated on the tarsus of the forelegs, which ticks wave in front of them as with insect antennae in an alternating up and down fashion, rather than using them for walking.
 It is a minute cavity at the terminal segment of the first pair of a tick's legs (not the pedipalps).
 Each one is composed of a pit and a capsule, which contain sensory setae.

 Physiology

-The mechanism of chemosensation in the Haller's Organ is an active subject of research.
-The morphological diversity of the sensillae within the Haller's Organ is believed to indicate that it serves several different functions, including the sensation of olfactory molecules, humidity, and temperature.
+The mechanism of chemosensation in the Haller's organ is an active subject of research.
+The morphological diversity of the sensillae within the Haller's organ is believed to indicate that it serves several different functions, including the sensation of olfactory molecules, humidity, and temperature.

 Thermotaxis

-The physiology of the Haller's Organ will be discussed in this section, including thermotaxis and chemosensation.

 A wide variety of tick hosts, being endothermic, emit convective heat and infrared radiation.
 The Haller's Organ is sensitive to heat via infrared radiation, able to detect humans or a source of 37°Celsius heat up to four meters away.
 Ticks in the study were most attracted to infrared wavelengths of 880 nm and were found to demonstrate thermotaxis toward the source, which importantly, was disrupted by either removing the forelegs or applying DEET to a surface.